 “‘Irish car bomb’…” I measured the words-by now the punchline to an incredibly vulgar joke-as I would the first line of a haiku.
 It comes up one syllable short.
 Maybe Joseph Neff isn’t as clever as he thinks he is.

-“You know you don’t have to give them rides.”
-June says.
-She’s read my expression like a ransom note and found the obvious solution.
-“They can take the bus.”
+“You know you don’t have to give them rides,” June says.
+She’s read my expression like a ransom note.
+“Those losers can take the bus.”

 “I know.”
-I kick a battery beside my foot.
-It’s been crushed flat by who knows how many cars and is spotted with flecks of rust like acme.
-Around it are bent screws, torn paper cups, and broken glass-an ocean of broken glass.
-The occasional Coors or Budweiser label looks up at me, appearing pathetic, a far cry from their cheerful commercials.
+Looking down I kick a small AA battery beside my foot.
+Its been crushed flat by who knows how many cars and is spotted with flecks of rust.
+Around it are bent screws, torn paper cups, and broken glass, an ocean of broken glass.
+Millions of green, brown, and clear gems light the ground around us, with the occasional Coors or Budweiser labels appearing like pathetic stepping stones to nowhere.
+Their current state is a far cry from those cheerful commercials.
 “But I have too.”

 My words surprise me with their finality, with their weight and density.
-It’s like someone slipped a new textbook into my backpack, a thick tome to add to all the others (American Lit.
-III, Calculus I, AP Biology, AP Psychology), to be read and digested, it’s contents stored for some promised future usefulness.
-Even if that use is simply to inspire awe.
-Strange how the concept of infinitesimals still thrills me, and hearing about them (Mr. Laramie only touched on them for a few minutes, perhaps not wanting to overwhelm his students with ideas that question both God and reality) is like being tickled by billions of impossibly small feathers.
+Its like someone slipped a new textbook into my backpack, a thick tome to add to all the others (American Lit.
+III, Calculus I, AP Biology, AP Psychology), to be read and digested, its contents stored for it’s promised future usefulness.
+Though I’m beginning to wonder if that use is merely to inspire awe.
+It’s funny how the concept of infinitesimals (Introduction to Calculus Snivel, K. pp 12-13) still thrills me.
+Mr. Laramie only touched on the subject for a day at the beginning of the semester (perhaps not wanting to overwhelm his students with ideas that question both God and reality) but his words still sing in my ears.
+Just thinking about the Law of Continuity or the Transcendence of Homogeneity is like being tickled by billions of impossibly small feathers.

 “Maybe.”
-I begin wondering a million things, each of them a piece of one of Grandma Mimi’s mystery jigsaw puzzles, one’s she keeps in plastic Ziploc bags, their covers gone forever.
-Strange how every tile is there, but we’re left guessing at the overall picture.
+I begin wondering a million things, each of them a piece of one of Grandma Mimi’s mystery jigsaw puzzles, ones she keeps in plastic Ziploc bags, their boxes gone forever.
+Strange how every tile is there, but we’re left guessing at the overall picture until the very end.
 Is it a 95′ Grand Caravan?
-The swollen, pink face of a new friend?
+Maxwell’s swollen, pink face in the rear-view mirror?
 Three teenage boys wearing skinny jeans and matching rainbow bracelets?
+Who knows?